Biodiversity loss

 Summary of major environmental-change categories that cause biodiversity loss.
 The data is expressed as a percentage of human-driven change (in red) relative to baseline (blue), as of 2021.
 Red indicates the percentage of the category that is damaged, lost, or otherwise affected, whereas blue indicates the percentage that is intact, remaining, or otherwise unaffected.

 Biodiversity loss happens when species disappear completely from Earth (extinction) or when there is a decrease or disappearance of species in a specific area.
 Biodiversity loss means that there is a reduction in biological diversity in a given area.
 The decrease can be temporary or permanent.
-It is temporary if the damage that led to the loss is reversible in time, for example through ecological restoration.
-If this is not possible, then the decrease is permanent.
+It is temporary if the damage that led to the loss is reversible in time, for example through ecological restoration.If this is not possible, then the decrease is permanent.
 The cause of most of the biodiversity loss is, generally speaking, human activities that push the planetary boundaries too far.
 These activities include habitat destruction (for example deforestation) and land use intensification (for example monoculture farming).
 Further problem areas are air and water pollution (including nutrient pollution), over-exploitation, invasive species and climate change.

 Many scientists, along with the Global Assessment Report on Biodiversity and Ecosystem Services, say that the main reason for biodiversity loss is a growing human population because this leads to human overpopulation and excessive consumption.
-Others disagree, saying that loss of habitat is caused mainly by "the growth of commodities for export" and that population has very little to do with overall consumption.
+Others disagree, saying that loss of habitat is caused mainly by "the growth of commodities for export" and that population has little to do with overall consumption.
 More important are wealth disparities between and within countries.
 In any case, all contemporary biodiversity loss has been attributed to human activities.

 Climate change is another threat to global biodiversity.
 For example, coral reefs—which are biodiversity hotspots—will be lost by the year 2100 if global warming continues at the current rate.
+Additionally, the change of temperatures are likely to increase fire activity driving events such as forest fires.
 Still, it is the general habitat destruction (often for expansion of agriculture), not climate change, that is currently the bigger driver of biodiversity loss.
 Invasive species and other disturbances have become more common in forests in the last several decades.
 These tend to be directly or indirectly connected to climate change and can cause a deterioration of forest ecosystems.

 Groups that care about the environment have been working for many years to stop the decrease in biodiversity.
 Nowadays, many global policies include activities to stop biodiversity loss.
 For example, the UN Convention on Biological Diversity aims to prevent biodiversity loss and to conserve wilderness areas.
 However, a 2020 United Nations Environment Programme report found that most of these efforts had failed to meet their goals.
 For example, of the 20 biodiversity goals laid out by the Aichi Biodiversity Targets in 2010, only six were "partially achieved" by 2020.

 This ongoing global extinction is also called the holocene extinction or sixth mass extinction.